Top 19 Tourist Spots and Best Things to do and see in Marinduque Province, Philippines

-We were amazed at how the locals of Marinduque welcomes their guests, just like what we experienced upon our arrival at our hotel during the Cebu Pacific event.
-The local women performed the putong ceremony which is said to be song of thanksgiving, hope, and prayer for long life, after which, we were showered with flowers as a sign of affection, and a crown was placed above our heads as part of the ritual.
+We were amazed at how the locals of Marinduque welcomed their guests, just like what we experienced upon our arrival at our hotel during the Cebu Pacific event.
+The local women performed the putong ceremony, which is a song of thanksgiving, hope, and prayer for long life, after which we were showered with flowers as a sign of affection, and a crown was placed above our heads as part of the ritual.
 The Putungan originated from the Municipality of Gasan.

 Eat local cuisine at Café Mamita

-Foodies shouldn’t miss pigging out at Mamita’s Café located beside the Boac Cathedral.
-This place exudes a very homey vibe and is known to serve sumptuous local dishes from sisig, nilagang baka, laing, sizzling blue marlin and tanigue, grilled squid and Bulalo to name few.
+Foodies shouldn’t miss pigging out at Mamita’s Café beside the Boac Cathedral.
+This place exudes a very homey vibe and is known to serve sumptuous local dishes from sisig, nilagang baka, laing, sizzling blue marlin, and tanigue grilled squid and Bulalo to name a few.
 Don’t forget to sample their Ginataang Manakla, a local variety of crayfish abundant in Barangay Malinao, Bonliw, and Suha in Torrijos, Marinduque.
 Most locals drop by during lunch after visiting the church.
 Don’t miss out on their halo-halo!

 How to get there

-Cebu Pacific with its brand-new ATR aircraft now offers flights from Ninoy Aquino International Airport (NAIA) Terminal 4 to Marinduque every Monday, Wednesday, and Saturday.
+With its brand-new ATR aircraft, Cebu Pacific now offers flights from Ninoy Aquino International Airport (NAIA) Terminal 4 to Marinduque every Monday, Wednesday, and Saturday.
 The thrice-weekly flights will cut travel time between Manila and Marinduque to one hour from eight hours via land and Roro travel.

 For travel and tour requirements in Marinduque, you may contact Dream Favor Travel and Tours (official website) – the only DOT-accredited tour operator in the province of Marinduque.
 You may reach them at telephone (63918-933-1605) (632-542-5229).